Zth--/melichallenge/README.md

 simple.

 Amongst the things I considered:
  * My first idea was to do a batch insert of the queue while ignoring duplicates.
+(INSERT IGNORE statement)
  * Another idea was to dump the queue into a temporary table and then merge to a main table without the duplicates.
  * The last idea was to dump the queue into a file and then insert it into the DB.
 I read that this performs really well.

 To be completely honest I couldn't get the batch insert to properly work in a reasonable amount of time so I decided to ship it without it.
-At this point I think I've addressed all the levels.
-Spending extra time into researching and fixing this inconvenience properly wouldn't have been a good trade-off of my time.
+At this point I think I had addressed all the levels.
+Spending extra time into researching and fixing this inconvenience properly wouldn't have been a good trade-off of time.

 The current design is only capable of working with 1 server - 1 db architecture, extending it wouldn't be difficult though.